Creature comforts: a day in the life of a wildlife educator

 Seeing pictures of classes carrying out further work on some of the creatures I’ve shown them or seeing children’s faces when you bring out a creature is always an amazing feeling.

 Another thing that I love, which some people may hate, is questions!
-Children are so inquisitive and some of the questions they ask are very challenging to answer but it really makes me a better educator as I have to make sure that I have all relevant information and facts are accurate but also maintaining the level of fun, I love how much children open up and want to learn more!
+Children are so inquisitive and some of the questions they ask are very challenging to answer but it makes me a better educator as I have to make sure that I have all relevant information and facts are accurate but also maintaining the level of fun, I love how much children open up and want to learn more!

 Share your STEM story